 Admission Rates at Canyon Lights

-Online rates (excluding taxes) from the 2022/2023 season are listed below.
-Tickets at the gate cost about $3 more.
-Pricing for the 2023/2024 season are to be confirmed.
+Online rates (excluding taxes) from the 2024/2025 season are listed below.
+Tickets at the gate usually cost a few dollars more.
 Annual passes for residents of British Columbia are the same price as a single day ticket.

 • Children (ages 6 to 12) – $24.95

-Canyon Lights admission prices are usually the regular rates for Capilano Suspension Bridge this time of year, and the tickets are valid all day, so having all the Christmas lights and festivities in the evening is a valuable bonus.
+Since Canyon Lights admission prices are the same as the regular rates for Capilano Suspension Bridge, and the tickets are valid all day, having all the Christmas lights and festivities in the evening is a valuable bonus!

 See the Capilano Suspension Bridge website for tickets and full details about the Christmas attraction.